The 50 best restaurants in London

 Fitzrovia - 21 Berners Street, Fitzrovia, London W1T 3LP

-This West African-inspired restaurant was opened by restaurateur Aji Akokomi in 2020 with head chef Ayo Adeyemi running the kitchen.
+This West African-inspired restaurant was opened by restaurateur Aji Akokomi in 2020 and it has become one of the best in Fitzrovia.
 Born in the UK and with Nigerian roots, Aji's taken the live-fire restaurant to new heights.
-Think the best of British produce with a strong African accent, so Lake District beef comes with jollof rice.
+Think the best of British produce with a strong African accent, so Lake District beef comes with jollof rice, all within a beautifully designed room.

 More about Akoko